1 9 7 5 – 1 9 7 8 (UK)

 On 13 September 1999 (20 odd years into the future at the time of production), the colonised moon was blown out of orbit by an explosion in a nuclear waste dump on its dark side.
 It’s always the nuclear waste dump, isn’t it!

-The Moonbase was headed by Commander John Koenig (pictured below left) and chief medical officer, Doctor Helena Russell (pictured above right), played by real-life husband and wife, Martin Landau and Barbara Bain.
+Alpha was headed by Commander John Koenig (pictured below) and chief medical officer, Doctor Helena Russell (pictured above right), played by real-life husband and wife, Martin Landau and Barbara Bain.

 The plotlines were depressing and the crew of Moonbase Alpha seemed to constantly lose their battles.